 These evaluations are to help assure to the degree possible the psychological and developmental health of the applicant, suitability for formation, and the broad cognitive ability to complete educational requirements.
 They also include an assessment of risk factors for sexual abuse/sexual acting out.
 These evaluations are considered by admissions committies alongside a broader portfolio of information about an applicant (e.g, recommendation letters, medical history, background check, financial background check, other interviews) to help determine suitability for admission to these programs.
 These evaluations typically include:

-Multidisciplinary Evaluations: I am part of the team that conducts multidisciplinary evaluations of male religious and priests when these have been accused of boundary violations or sexual abuse.
+Multidisciplinary Evaluations: I have been part of the team that conducts multidisciplinary evaluations of male religious and priests when these have been accused of boundary violations or sexual abuse.
 I have traveled to and work with a team of professionals at the St. John Vianney Center in Downingtown, Pennsylvania.
 These evaluations provide diagnostic information about the individual and offer treatment recommendations to guide the individual and his/her superiors regarding continued ministry.

 I been active in the field of child abuse prevention for almost 15 years, particularly among Roman Catholic clergy and in Catholic institutions.
 I have consulted to the Religious Education program at Holy Trinity Church (Washington, DC) on the implementation parish's child protection policies and the diocesan child protection curriculum, including presenting the curriculum to middle and high school students in the religious education program.
 In addition, I chaired the parish's Education Committee and proposed a comprehensive program on this issue to the Parish Pastoral Council.